Modern Machine Learning for LHC Physicists: Classification

-through a third learned matrix $W^V$.
-This latent representation of the entire jet is then weighted with the $x_1$-specific vector $a^{(1)}$ to define the network output.
-Generalizing from $x_1$ to $x_j$ this gives us the output vector for the transformer-encoder layer
+through the learned matrix $W^V$.
+Generalizing from $x_1$ to $x_j$ gives us the output vector for the transformer-encoder layer in analogy to Eq.\eqref{eq:toy_transformer_z}

-This form can be thought of as constructing a new basis $v_i$, where the coefficients are given by $\softmax (q_1, k_i)$.
-The same operation applied to all $x_j$ defines the $3C$-dimensional output vector $z$.
-This formula also shows that the matrices $W^Q$ and $W^K$ do not have to be quadratic and can define internal representations $W x$ with any number of dimensions.
+In this formula that the matrices $W^Q$ and $W^K$ do not have to be quadratic and can define internal representations $W x$ with any number of dimensions.
 The size of $W^V$ defines the dimension of the output vector $z$.
-By construction, each output of our transformer-encoder $z_i$ is invariant to the permutation of the other elements of the set.

 A practical problem with the self-attention described above is that each element tends to attend dominantly to itself, which means that in Eq.\eqref{eq:transformer_a} the diagonal entries $a_j^{(j)}$ dominate.
 This numerical problem can be cured by extending the network to multiple heads, which means we perform several self-attention operations in parallel, each with separate learned weight matrices, and concatenate the outputs before applying a final linear layer.
 This might seem not efficient in computing time, but in practice we can do the full calculation for all constituents, all attention heads, and an entire batch in parallel with tensor operations, so it pays off.